joaocastro/COMP1819/README.md

 The approach taken was relatively straight-forward and conventional.
 The visitor pattern is used for processing the tree for symbol table generation and semantic analysis, whereas a *regular* "children-iterator" approach is taken for code generation.

-The starting point of the application is in `src/jmm.java`, with all of the parser logic located in `src/Parser.jjt`.
+The starting point of the application is in `src/jmm/jmm.java`.

 ### TASK DISTRIBUTION: